hakanemreyesil/Login/README.md

-# Login with Golang and MAMP (MySQL)
+# Login with Golang, MAMP (MySQL), and JWT Authentication
 This is a simple web application that allows users to log in using a username and password.
 The login information is checked against a MySQL database hosted in MAMP.

-The app uses the httprouter library to handle GET and POST requests, and the html/template library to render HTML templates.
+Upon successful login, a JSON Web Token (JWT) is generated and returned to the frontend for secure authentication.

 # Installation and Usage
 To run this app, you need to have Go and MAMP installed on your machine.